 Cost Of Living

-The cost of living for expatriates in In Kyoto, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows (Exact cost of living percentages only available in personalised reports): Kyoto as at 1 January 2016 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Average 2) Clothing: High 3) Communication: Very High 4) Education: Average 5) Furniture & Appliances: Low 6) Groceries: Very High 7) Healthcare: Low 8) Household Accommodation: Very High 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: High 13) Transport: Very High Kyoto is for example 38.7% more expensive than Montevideo for groceries, 44.7% more expensive for household costs than Durban, and 67.1% more expensive for transport costs than Athens.
+The cost of living for expatriates in In Kyoto, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Kyoto as at 1 January 2016 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: High 3) Communication: Very High 4) Education: Average 5) Furniture & Appliances: Low 6) Groceries: Very High 7) Healthcare: Low 8) Household Accommodation: Very High 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: High 13) Transport: Very High Kyoto is for example 104.3% more expensive than Kazakhstan for groceries, 12% more expensive for household costs than Almaty, and 120.2% more expensive for transport costs than Kenya.
+The hardship premium for Kyoto for an expat from Pristina, is for example -20%, i.e. host location (Kyoto) premium of 20% minus home (Pristina) location premium of 40%.
 Kyoto is ranked as a some hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Kyoto for an expat from Zurich is for example 10%, i.e. host location (Kyoto) premium of 20% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Kyoto?
 Register subscribe to your home location and Kyoto and run your personalised reports.